 It's easy to find examples of bad parenting.
 Much as each of us might love our own parents, we all can remember incidents (maybe isolated, maybe not) from our own childhoods in which their instincts weren't, well, optimal.
-So when I'm a witness to particularly good parenting, it makes an impression on me, and I usually learn something.
+So when I'm a witness to particularly good parenting, it makes an

 The 3-year-old was building rockets out of the wooden blocks I have in the room.
 Some of them were 10 blocks tall.
 He was so proud of these that he went out into the hall to tell me about them.
 He liked that I went to see them and was appropriately amazed by how tall they were.